 The group advisor and I drove him to Pella from the airport, and once he saw us he gave each of us a huge bear hug.
 The day of his talk, the group all ate supper with him in the school cafeteria, and he kept us all entertained with stories and magic tricks.
 He was a very good magician, and he did several tricks for us throughout the meal.

 Submitted by samueljackson on Tue, 07/23/2013 - 16:39

-In April 2013, Atheists, Humanists, and Agnostics at LSU was able to host Reason on the Bayou thanks to Multi-Speaker Event Funding from the national SSA.
+In April 2013, Gator Freethought at University of Florida was able to host Chris Stedman thanks to the Speakers Bureau from the national SSA.
 This article summarizes the experiences of that event for the group.
-This group also received our Award for Outstanding Activism for their accomplishment.

 Chris Stedman, author of the book Faitheist, visited our campus last month to talk about the intersection of religion, non-religion, and the LGBTQ community.
 During his overnight visit, he spent an entire day on the University of Florida campus discussing religious privilege and some common blights of the LGBTQ community and the non-religious community at large.
 The morning event consisted of an open, round-table discussion where students, faculty, staff, and visitors could come and talk freely with Chris and the other participants.
 Later that evening, he gave a small talk, followed by a Q and A session about his religious experiences and sexuality, hitting on some key points and ideas from his book.

 Submitted by samueljackson on Thu, 07/11/2013 - 11:19